Quicklist: Types of Blinds for Windows

 Another huge factor that goes into determining the price of window coverings is how they operate.
 Manual blinds and shades are considerably cheaper than fully automatic systems.

-Finally, the final price factor is the construction of the blinds.
-Blinds which are ready made and available off the shelf are considerably cheaper than blinds which are custom made for your individual home.
+Finally, another factor is the construction of the blinds.
+Blinds which are ready-made and available off the shelf are considerably cheaper than blinds which are custom made for your individual home.